BillyOutlast/UNIT3D-Docker/Readme.md

     ```
     Replace `your_secure_username` and `your_strong_password` with your own secure values.

-4. Create a directory for MySQL data persistence:
+4. Create a directory for MySQL and cache data persistence:
     ```bash
     mkdir mysql
+    mkdir home
     ```
-    This ensures your database data is stored outside the container and persists across restarts.
+    This ensures your database and cache data is stored outside the container and persists across restarts.

 5. Start the `unit3d-setup` service using Docker Compose:
     ```bash